How it all began...

 DRUMMOND MACDOUGALL IS the totally made-up and imaginary founder of the club.

 "The Single Malt Society” sounded a little generic, so to spice things up we attached a name to the club to make things more fun.
-Then we created a face to go with the name, with the look of someone well-schooled in the mysteries of whisky.
+Then we created a face to go with the name, with the look of someone well-schooled in the mysteries of scotch.

 KIRK FIGUS IS